0xDBFB7/ionprinter/documents/log/log.md

 > Where ceramics were to be brazed
 > to metal, monel or even copper would be considered as a buffer material to permit
 > the high temperature brazes without cracking the ceramics.

+`depositron` already taken

+`ionitron`also

+`beamotron` and variations taken

+`nrdditron`?
+A bit clunky, but not yet taken...

+`ionolith`

+`nrddilith`

+oh ha I'm going to be smiling in the video so one could say I'm "beaming" haha